MSEL General Competition Rules

 2.7.2.2 School-Purchased Game Accounts

 Schools may create accounts or purchase game licenses for their students participating in a tournament if they do not already have an active one.
 These accounts will be considered the students’ personal account and may only be used by one student each.
-These accounts and licenses may not be transferred to another student upon the previous student’s graduation or leaving the team, as this would be against any publisher’s Terms of Service or End User License Agreement.
+These accounts and licenses may not be transferred to another student upon the previous student’s graduation or leaving the Organization, as this would be against any publisher’s Terms of Service or End User License Agreement.

 2.7.3.
 Participant Profiles